BistduwohlnichtganzbeiTrost/retail_prediction/README.md

 # retail_prediction

 In this time series forecasting problem, you are required to predict the future number of sales of each product expected on a specific day.
 The attached data is the transactional dataset which contains all the transactions between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.

-Data Dictionary
-Feature/Attribute	Data Type	Description
-InvoiceNo 	Nominal	 6-digit integral number uniquely assigned to each transaction.
-If this code starts with letter 'c', it indicates a cancellation.
-CustomerID	Nominal	5-digit integral number uniquely assigned to each customer.
-Country	Nominal	The name of the country where each customer resides.
-StockCode/Product (item) code	Nominal	5-digit integral number uniquely assigned to each distinct product.
-Product (item) name.
-Nominal	Name of the product Quantity	Numeric	The quantities of each product (item) per transaction.
-InvoiceDate	Date time	The day and time when each transaction was generated.

-UnitPrice	Numeric	Product price per unit in sterling.

 Please make sure to follow the following process while solving this problem: